vibgreon/table_styling/README.md

-# premium garbej a misconception
+# premium garbej: a misconception

 ## Steps to solve tabular structure problem
 - See the exact data fetched from OpenAI's API